 Each property purchased by Conservation Collier shall have its own management plan.
 At the time the Red Root Preserve was purchased, the Conservation Collier Ordinance required that an "Interim" Management Plan be developed within 60 days of closing.
 Interim plans include basic items such as removal of invasive, exotics and trash, establishing site security, developing management partnerships and planning for public access.
 The interim plan for this site was officially approved in February 2007.
-The ordinance then requires a "Final" ten-year management plan be developed within two years.
+The ordinance then requires a "Final" ten-year management plan be developed within two years, which was completed in 2009.
 Subsequently, the property management plan must then be reviewed every five years.
+This is the 10-year update to the final management plan.
 Final management plans, however, are considered living documents and can be updated at any time.
-Review of all management plans start in the Lands Evaluation and Management subcommittee and must be approved by both the CCLAAC and the Collier County BCC.
+Review of all management plans start in the Lands

+Evaluation and Management subcommittee and must be approved by both the CCLAAC and the Collier County BCC.